ruben-podadera/ttf-to-code/README.md

-# ttf-to-code
+# TTF to Code

-php script that converts true type fonts to code objects (c struct, etc) as bitmaps
+This tool converts True Type Fonts to code structures.
+Only C implemented yet.
+Feel free to contribute.